 Miller worked in Emergency Medicine in Beaufort, South Carolina before joining Low Country Cancer Care in 2008, where she continues to practice as a Hematology/Oncology Physician Assistant.
 She is a member of the American Academy of Physician Assistants, Georgia Association of Physician Assistants, Physician Assistant Education Association and the Association of Physician Assistants in Oncology.
 She also serves on the Physician Assistant Education Association Internal Medicine Test Writing Committee.

 Miller graduated from San Diego State University with a degree in Molecular Biology/Chemistry.
 She worked in DNA research for four years doing clinical research while completing a Master’s Degree in Forensic Science at National University, San Diego.
-Miller is a 2006 graduate of South University, Columbia ’s Master of Science in Physician Assistant program.
+Miller is a 2006 graduate of South University, Savannah's Master of Science in Physician Assistant program.

 Theresa A. Morris is an Assistant Professor-Admissions Director in the South University Physician Assistant program.
 Previously, she was an adjunct faculty member in the South University Physician Assistant Program, serving as an Online Clinical Education Specialist.

 Prior to her return to South University, Morris served on the inaugural faculty of the University of Arkansas for Medical Sciences Physician Assistant Program as an assistant professor.
 Her duties included lecturing and collateral duties in admissions before becoming the Director of Clinical Education.

 Her practice background includes emergency medicine, family medicine and urgent care.
 She has a special clinical interest in rheumatology, specifically myositis, and infectious disease.